Wearing Flip Flops May Lead To Foot Pain

 The type of shoes that are known as flip flops are popular to wear during the summer months for a variety of reasons.
 These may include the ease of quickly slipping your feet into them, as well as the ability to choose from bright colors and various styles.
 If flip flops are frequently worn, foot conditions may develop, and shoes that offer more support may be an option to consider.
 Pain may develop in the arch area, and heel pain is a common ailment.
 The foot may feel generally fatigued, and this may be a result of the toes grasping the shoe to maintain stability.
 It is suggested that you consult with a podiatrist if you have developed foot pain from wearing flip flops.

 Flip-flops are not always the best choice of footwear.
-If you have any concerns about your feet or ankles, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will assist you with all of your foot and ankle needs.
+If you have any concerns about your feet or ankles, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will assist you with all of your foot and ankle needs.

 Flip-Flops and Feet

 When the weather starts warming up, people enjoy wearing flip-flops.
 Flip-flops are comfortable, stylish, and easy to slip on and off; they’re perfect for any summer beach goer.
 However, these shoes can cause harm to the feet.

 - Pain in the balls of the feet

 - Problems with foot arches

 Yes.
 Since flip-flops are relatively weak and do not provide the same amount of support as sneakers, people who wear flip-flops regularly are more susceptible to injuries.
 On top of that, the open nature of the shoe makes your feet more prone to other problems, such as cuts and even infections.
 Common injuries and ailments include: